 A MOST AWKWARD DIVIDE

-‘A Most Awkward Divide’ undertook the idea that the mind-body divide is widening in a society that works, lives and is heavily embedded in the digital age or age of technology.
-In line, shape and contours made with paint, oil pastel and embroidery thread upon canvases stretched with a mix of fabrics, abstract and figurative processes first start their battle (and their dance together).
+‘A Most Awkward Divide’ was rooted in the notion that the mind-body divide is widening in a society that works, lives and is heavily embedded in the digital age or age of technology.
+In line, shape and contours made with paint, oil pastel and embroidery thread upon canvases stretched with a mix of fabrics, abstract and figurative processes first started their battle (and their dance together).

 Expressive lines were applied repetitively.